Donald Rumsfeld: Retirement and later life (2006–2021)

 On January 5, 2021, Rumsfeld was one of the ten living former Secretaries of Defense that sent a warning letter in order to warn President Trump not to involve the military in a 2020 presidential election dispute.

 Death

-On June 29, 2021, Rumsfeld died from multiple myeloma at his home in Taos, New Mexico.
+On June 29, 2021, Rumsfeld died from multiple myeloma at his home in Taos, New Mexico, aged 88.
 Following a private funeral at Fort Myer, he was buried in Arlington National Cemetery on August 24, 2021.

 Electoral history

 Rumsfeld gives the command at the 2005 Pepsi 400, where he served as the grand marshal.

 During the four elections during which he ran to represent Illinois's 13th congressional district, Rumsfeld received shares of the popular vote that ranged from 58% (in 1964) to 76% (in 1966).
 In 1975 and 2001, Rumsfeld was overwhelmingly confirmed by the U.S. Senate after presidents Gerald Ford and George W. Bush, respectively, appointed him as U.S. Secretary of Defense.